martinabrle/app-service-java-demo/README.md

 Now you can continue in [docs](https://github.com/martinabrle/app-service-java-demo/tree/main/docs/) directory and try deploying the app into Azure App Service, either manually or using CI/CD GitHub Actions.

 ## Note:
-Please take time to review GitHub actions 30-* to 50-* for examples on implementing dependency scanning, static and dynamics analysis etc.
+Please review GitHub actions 30-* to 50-* for examples on implementing dependency scanning, static and dynamics analysis etc.